 Hi, I’m Kirsten!

-I’m especially concerned about the world not being able to handle nor harness emerging technology and I’m passionate about ensuring global biosecurity structures reflect equity, accessibility, and long-term resilience.
+I’m especially concerned about the world not being able to handle or harness emerging technology, and I’m passionate about ensuring global biosecurity structures reflect equity, accessibility, and long-term resilience.

-Currently, I am engaged in contract-based and self-initiated research focused on biosecurity policy, governance, and implementation.
-I also help run Southeast Asia Biosecurity, a network of early-career researchers working on biosecurity in Southeast Asia.
+I help run Southeast Asia Biosecurity, a network of early-career researchers working on biosecurity in Southeast Asia.
 (You can subscribe to our newsletter here.)

 Here’s me singing a song called “My Days” that’s inspiring me this new year :)